 Requests to access the Nanoscopy or Imaging Mass Spectrometry facilities of M4I can be specified using the 'Access to facilities'-contact form.
 The lab manager of the requested facility will evaluate your request.

-A new M4I office wing with the same open and transparent look and feel will be realised now.
+The M4I office wing has been designed with the same open and transparent look and feel as our labs.
 Based on C.O.R.E. collaborative open research education.
 C.O.R.E. requires a transparent and open environment for both laboratories and offices.
 M4I has invested heavily in an innovative and open environment for collaborative research.
 Research and office space is shared by scientist from very different backgrounds and disciplines, ranging from the fundamental sciences, technology and engineering as well as clinicians.
 In line with the CORE philosophy of Maastricht University the infrastructure is primed for researchers to cross the boundaries of their own disciplines and stimulate each other to excel in translational imaging science.